Zeenu0/Ammu_md/README.md

 <a href="#"><img title="Creator" src="https://img.shields.io/badge/Creator-ammu_bot-red.svg?style=for-the-badge&logo=github"></a>

 ### Please Read !
-Queen Anju is a whatsapp bot created by Gaming rash ( Janith Rashmika ) using baileys web api.
+ammu  is a whatsapp bot created by amaaN mhD ( Developer ) using baileys web api.
 Do not use this bot in a way that will cause trouble to others.
 We are not responsible for any problems caused by your use of this!
-And Subscribe GAMING RASH and give one star for queen anju.
+And Subscribe ammu editz and give one star for queen anju.
 </br>
-#### Give One star For  Ammu and [Follow Me]([https://github.com/Mrrashmika)](https://chat.whatsapp.com/Ibuc28fWQ4yEmlQvcg4ifV)
+#### Give One star For  Ammu and [join]([https://chat.whatsapp.com/Ibuc28fWQ4yEmlQvcg4ifV)](https://chat.whatsapp.com/Ibuc28fWQ4yEmlQvcg4ifV)

 ## How create Ammu.